aksonov/react-native-router-flux/README.md

 ## Limitations
 ### Nested Routers
-* Showing and hiding navigation bars and tab bars is only possible on the root `Router`.
-For example, if you have a tab bar where each tab has its own `Router`, it would not be possible for to show the navigation bar on tab 1, and then push another screen onto the child navigator without the navigation bar shown.
-In order to get this behavior you will have to manage your own navigation bar component.
 * Although you can pass data into a `Route` (e.g. `Actions.login({user_id: '3'})`), this is currently not working for `Route` inside of a nested `Router`.
 * If you are using a tab bar where each tab has its own `Router`, modal screens will have to be presented from the root navigator in order to cover the tab bar.
 To do this, the modal screen should be defined in the root router, and should have the `wrapRouter={true}` property as in the example below.
 ```